KDE/documentation-docs-kdenlive-org/project_and_asset_management/project_bin/animation.rst

 :file:`Json` and :file:`rawr` files contain an alpha channel, so the imported animations can be overlayed over other clips in the timeline.

-For Glaxnimate installation see the chapter about :ref:`default_apps`.
+For Glaxnimate installation see the chapter about :ref:`configure_environment_default_apps`.